Blackbeard's Ghost: Plot

 Steve and Blackbeard are bound to one another by the power of the spell, and only the very reluctant Steve can see or hear the ghost.
 As a result, Steve must deal with the antics of the wayward pirate while attempting to revive Godolphin's track team and form a relationship with Jo Anne.
 Steve is falsely arrested for drunk driving when Blackbeard attempts to drive Steve's automobile, steering it like a pirate ship.
-Because the arresting officer can't see Blackbeard, and because Blackbeard crashed the cop's motorcycle into a tree, Steve spends a night in jail.
+Because the arresting officer cannot see Blackbeard, and because Blackbeard crashed the cop's motorcycle into a tree, Steve spends a night in jail.
 While in jail, Steve reminds Blackbeard that if he does a good deed, his curse will be broken.
 Steve asks Blackbeard for his treasure to help the Daughters of the Buccaneers save the inn, but Blackbeard admits that he spent all of the money.
 Steve decides not to trust Blackbeard.

 Steve is released from jail the next morning due to lack of evidence but is put on probation with the college, forced to win the big track meet or be fired from his position.
 The problem is that Steve's team is sorrowfully weak and ordinarily do not stand a chance at winning.
 Blackbeard is firmly told by Steve, more than once, not to interfere with the boys on his team or the opposing team either.
-But Blackbeard creates further complications by stealing one of the Inn's mortgage payments and betting it on Steve's track team.
+Blackbeard creates further complications by stealing one of the Inn's mortgage payments and betting it on Steve's track team.
 Blackbeard's intention is to use his ghostly powers to help Godolphin win the track meet, and then use the winnings to pay the mortgage in full.
 Steve is at first outraged by the pirate's interference, but he decides the greater good is to win the money for the sake of the Inn.
 He also accepts the pirate's help in shaking down Silky Seymour and his thugs after Seymour refuses to pay out the winnings from the bet.